tsvvas/hiv_project/README.md

 </center>

-Using quantitative pipeline on HIV's region **V3** we have proved main hypothesis to be valid only for a part of the patients studied: patient p1, patient p4 (approximately), patient p11 (approximately).
+Using quantitative pipeline on region **V3** we have proved main hypothesis to be valid only for a part of the patients studied: patient p1, patient p4 (approximately), patient p11 (approximately).
 For other patients our model shows inconsistent results.
 ![2_mer_illu](https://github.com/tsvvas/hiv_project/raw/readme_pics/images/quantitative/frequency_2_mer_plot/2_mer_plot.png)
 For other regions results can be not so similar to **V3** region, example for **RRE** region:
 ![2_mer_illu_2](https://github.com/tsvvas/hiv_project/raw/readme_pics/images/quantitative/frequency_2_mer_plot/2_mer_plot_RRE.png)